MITHaystack/HOPS/doc/reference/source/hops4/libraries/operators/Operators.rst

 Argument Data Type         N dimensional array with numerical value type
 ========================== ====================================================================

 Pads the end of the specified dimension with zeros.
-Template class supporting both in-place and out-of-place operations.
+This is a template class supporting both in-place and out-of-place operations.

 MHO_ExtremaSearch